Need assistance with tuition?

 By filing the FAFSA, you will be considered for all aid for which you might be eligible.
-You and your parent (if you are a dependent) will also apply for a PIN.
-With a PIN you and your parent can sign your application electronically, check the status of your application and make any corrections to your FAFSA form.
+You and your parent (if you are a dependent) will also apply for a FSA ID.
+With a FSA ID you and your parent can sign your application electronically, check the status of your application and make any corrections to your FAFSA form.

 Once your FAFSA has been completed and electronically signed, you will submit it to the U.S. Department of Education, which will determine your EFC and determine your eligibility.
 Each school that you have listed on your FAFSA will get the results of your FAFSA.